OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/infra-options-orbit-chains.md

 ## Oracles

-Many applications require external data to be published on-chain in order to function properly.
-This data is usually either price feeds related to assets utilized in app or a source of verifiable randomness.
-The following oracle providers may be able to support your chain:
+Many applications require external data to be published on-chain to function properly.
+This data usually consists of price feeds related to assets utilized in-app or a source of verifiable randomness.
+The following Oracle providers may be able to support your chain:

 - [Chainlink](https://chain.link/)
 - [Pyth](https://pyth.network/)